 Cooking them is easy.
 Spiralized noodles can be sautéed lightly with a little oil and be on a plate in a snap!
 This means, that from fridge to plate a meal can be done in five minutes or less.
 I think this is the ultimate healthy fast food!

-One of my kids’ favorite ways to eat spiralized zucchini is topped with my homemade Spaghetti Bolognese Sauce.
+After you make your spiralized noodles, make sure you try one of my Spiralized Zucchini recipes.
+Or check out my kids’ favorite way to eat spiralized zucchini – topped with my homemade Spaghetti Bolognese Sauce.
 However, you can use spiralized veggies in any recipe in which you’d normally use pasta.

 Have you tried spiralizing?
 If you have, share your favorite veggie to spiralize or your favorite way to eat spiralized veggies.